 - When they reach their seat in conjunction with the class beginning

-- When and how they begin the warm-up
+- How and when they begin the warm-up

 - How quickly they respond to directions given